 A short booklet like this cannot deal with all aspects of such a complicated subject, but we hope it will encourage communication and mutual understanding.
 Although the pictures at the back of this booklet show heterosexual couples, gay people with arthritis will face similar problems, and we hope that the general advice on managing relationships will be helpful for all couples.

 At the end of the booklet, we list other groups and organizations you can approach for further information and support.

 What is a ‘normal’ sex life?

 Modern papers and magazines often give the impression that everyone else has a perfect sex life.
-It is important to realise that this is not the case and that many people experience difficulties with relationships or with sex.
-Arthritis can certainly present additional problems but the arthritis is not necessarily responsible for any difficulties you may have with your relationships or sex life.
+It is important to realize that this is not the case and that many people experience difficulties with relationships or with sex.
+Arthritis can certainly present additional problems but arthritis is not necessarily responsible for any difficulties you may have with your relationships or sex life.

-People with arthritis are just like everyone else in that they have different preferences about sexual behaviour or orientation.
+People with arthritis are just like everyone else in that they have different preferences about sexual behavior or orientation.
 Our sexual needs and attitudes change with time and experience.
 For example, you may find that sex is not as exciting or as satisfying as it was.
 Remember that most couples go through phases like this.
-In any relationship the two partners need to consider each other’s feelings and talk through any difficulties in order to maintain their relationship.
+In any relationship, the two partners need to consider each other’s feelings and talk through any difficulties in order to maintain their relationship.